I hope you enjoy this soothing miso soup with shiitake mushrooms. It’s one of my all time favorite soup recipes!

 The best food stories are the kind that keep getting told.

 Recipes that are discovered by one individual and then made, eaten, loved and then finally shared with others.
 Some of these recipes have gone on to be experienced by 100’s, if not probably 1000’s of people.
 Morphing a recipe into a memory that is woven into the fabric of our lives.

-Miso soup with shiitake mushrooms is one of those recipes.
+this soup is one of those recipes.

-this homemade miso soup recipe has been discovered and rediscovered by many through one of my teachers at the Natural Gourmet Institute, Chef Elliot Prag.
+this recipe has been discovered and rediscovered by many through one of my teachers at the Natural Gourmet Institute, Chef Elliot Prag.
 Chef Elliot has a long history with macrobiotic food.
 After eating and studying macrobiotic cooking for years as well as attending the Kushi Institute in Boston, I would consider him an expert.
 Sadly the Kushi Institute has closed but their book on the benefits of a macrobiotic diet is still available.

 Miso Soup a corner stone of Macrobiotic Cooking?